A visit to the Kerry International Dark Sky Reserve is arguably one of the best things to do in Kerry.

 The Kerry Dark Sky Reserve is one of only three Gold Tier Reserves IN THE WORLD and it’s the ONLY Gold Tier Reserve in the Northern Hemisphere.

-This means that on a clear night the sky in this part of Ireland is scattered with astronomical sights that you can gander at with the naked eye.
+This means that on a clear night the sky in this corner of County Kerry is scattered with astronomical sights that you can gander at with the naked eye.

 Below, you’ll discover everything you need to know if you fancy visiting the Kerry International Dark Sky Reserve in 2021.